ConnectUni/connectuni.github.io/evaluation.md

 ##### Scenario 5.
 Clicked on the top left back arrow>Clicked on the "Calendar" icon on the footer>Clicked on a date with a dot on the day>Clicked on an event>Tried to click "Join Event" (didn't work).

+#### Participant H:
+Conducted: In person on the user's Samsung Galaxy S9.
+Note: Had a very difficult time logging in likely due to connection problems.
+##### Scenario 1.
+Clicked on the Search Page > Clicked on the Search for People Button > Looked up some of their actual friends but didn't find any > Clicked on the "Caleb Smith" profile > Clicked on "Connect with me!" > Clicked the message button > Typed an introductory message and sent it.
+##### Scenario 2.
+Clicked on the back arrow from the users message page > Scrolled through the user groups and joined the ICS 312 Group >  Attempted to click on the ICS 312 group but nothing happened.
+##### Scenario 3.
+Clicked on the back arrow from Caleb's page> clicked on the "Groups Page"> didn't see chess page, so clicked on search page and searched for a chess club> Didn't find a chess club so made "Chess Club" group > Joined the group and had trouble finding the chat button > Went back to group chat page and sent a message.
+##### Scenario 4.
+Clicked on the add button on the group chats page> filled in the add group page for a Mechanical Engineering club > sent a message in the club chat.
+##### Scenario 5.
+Clicked on the calendar button > Saw a day with a dot on it and clicked the event > Tried to click the "Join event" button but nothing happened.

 ## Results:
 ### Top 3 Usability Problems:
 1. Events not working fully in the current implementation.
 2. [Second Usability Problem]
 3. [Third Usability problem]